Part IV: Determination

 Quinn's incredulous laugh quickly turns into another coughing jag, and when she catches her breath, she chokes out, "You're worse than Puck."

 "Oh, chica, I'm so much better than him, you have no idea," Santana drawls in sultry tones.
-"Seriously, though, Q. I know we haven't been close for awhile now, but I've been where you are, and I guess I just want you know that it actually does get better."
+"Seriously, though, Q. I know we haven't been close for a while now, but I've been where you are, and I guess I just want you to know that it actually does get better."

 Quinn is glad that her cold gives her a convenient excuse to dab at her eyes and nose.
 She isn't crying.
 Not yet, but she's sort of on the verge, and this isn't something she wants to do in front of Santana.
 She still can't quite allow her walls to come down completely, but for the first time in a long time, she feels like she and Santana might actually have a shot at a real friendship.
 Maybe that's why the words come slipping out uncensored.
 "You only think it's better because you finally got the girl."

-"Oh, get over yourself," she admonishes, grabbing the book bag, opening the flap, and rooting around inside.
+"Oh, get over yourself," Santana admonishes, grabbing the book bag, opening the flap, and rooting around inside.
 "You wish you could have sex with me.
-I'm happily taken," she pulls out a couple of DVD cases and tosses them onto Quinn's lap.
+I'm happily taken."
+She pulls out a couple of DVD cases and tosses them onto Quinn's lap.
 "You just need to loosen the hell up, stop over-thinking everything, and have a little fun."